reusable-ui/reusable-ui-monorepo/variants/outline-variant/README.md

 ### `usesOutlineVariant()`

-Generates CSS rules that toggle outline-related CSS variables based on the current outline state, and exposes those variables for conditional styling.
+Generates CSS rules that toggle outline-related CSS variables based on the current outlined state, and exposes those variables for conditional styling.

 #### 💡 Usage Example